 - Make sure to dispose of food if you are unsure of its safety.

 One of the factors in controlling bacteria in food is maintaining safe temperatures.
-Bacteria grows very slowly at temperatures below 40 °F, multiplies rapidly between 40 °F and 140 °F, and ais destroyed at temperatures above 140 °F.
+Bacteria grows very slowly at temperatures below 40°F, multiplies rapidly between 40°F and 140°F, and are destroyed at temperatures above 140°F.

 Additional Resources – Cooking for Groups Food Safety